-This section describes the public utilities and the regulatory setting in the proposed Horse Heaven Wind Farm (Project, or Proposed Action) and Project vicinity.
+This section describes the public services and utilities and the regulatory setting in the proposed Horse Heaven Wind Farm (Project, or Proposed Action) and Project vicinity.
 Public services such as law enforcement, fire protection, emergency management services, and hospitals are discussed in Section 3.13, Public Health and Safety.
 Similarly, schools are discussed as part of Section 3.16, Socioeconomics.
 The Project vicinity includes the areas 4 miles south/southwest of the City of Kennewick, Washington, and the larger Tri-Cities urban area along the Columbia River.
 A public utility is an organization that maintains the infrastructure for a public service.
 A reduction in the reliability of a public utility service affects all areas of daily life.
-Section 4.15 discusses the Project's anticipated impact on the availability of public services and utilities within the Project vicinity and Benton County.
+Section 4.15 discusses the Project's anticipated impact on the availability of public services and utilities within Benton County and surrounding communities.